strarsis/sass-include-paths/README.md

 Generates include paths for node-sass for packages from popular package managers like npm, bower, ruby gem, ruby bundler.

 The generated array with the include paths can be passed to node-sass.
-This allows interoperability between sass variants, ruby sass, libsass and sass-eyeglass (libsass + eyeglass)
+Thllows interoperability between sass variants, ruby sass, libsass and sass-eyeglass (libsass + eyeglass)

 Async/Sync
 ----------
 This module offers an async and a sync version of each function.
-The async version is a thenable (Promise based) for easier chaining.
+The async version returns a thenable (Promise based) for easier chaining.
 The sync version is intended for being used in tools like Gulp where this doesn't matter in a task.